 For the CITY OF BOSTON: The project directly contributes to the goal of “Enhance Neighborhoods”, indicated as one of the three areas of growth and enhancement.
 Specifically, the project contributes to the following: “Improvement of the public realm and contextually sensitive development, paired with anti-displacement policies, will improve neighborhood vitality, services, and affordability while affirming each neighborhood’s distinct identity” (page 24).
 The project will not only contribute to this effort but also provide a collection of inspirational real-life stories (cases) about cooperation between ethnic communities and Millennials for a better Boston.

-The project will explore and pilot a solution for the question of “HOW TO SYNCHRONIZE the strong potentials of educated Millennials with the needs of ethnically rich communities“?
+It will explore and pilot a solution for the question of “HOW TO SYNCHRONIZE the strong potentials of educated Millennials with the needs of ethnically rich communities“?

 This overarching question is specified with four questions: